clermontg/.github/profile/README.md

 ### Tools

-The central objective of this module is to create the CHoRUS dataset, which aims to improve recovery from acute illnesses through AI/ML integration.
-The dataset is designed to be ethically sourced, diverse, accessible, patient-focused, and AI-ready.
+The module aims to harmonize, standardize, de-identify, and collect data from CHoRUS sites, providing tools to support the data acquisition process and customization for site-specific workflows.
 The approach involves integrating newly developed and existing AI/ML tools, ensuring they can be readily integrated into the Bridge2AI program data ecosystem.
 Key principles and innovations guiding the effort include a cloud-centric design, support for loosely coupled modules, and exposed APIs for integration.
-The module aims to harmonize, standardize, de-identify, and collect data from CHoRUS sites, providing tools to support the data acquisition process and customization for site-specific workflows.

 Research infrastructure and tooling at CHoRUS sites will be elevated through the deployment of tools such as OMOP mapping and physiological data conversion.
 The focus is on secure and responsible access to the CHoRUS data and tools, with hosting on a cloud-based data platform and integration with the NIH Researcher Auth Service (RAS) for authorized access.